wavefrontHQ/docs/pages/doc/permissions_overview.md

 - **[Accounts](users_roles.html)**

     Users with the **Accounts** permission can manage user and service accounts.
 They can create groups and add accounts to groups, create roles and assign permissions to those roles, and assign roles to groups.
+They can manage the API tokens of all accounts.

 - **[Alerts](alerts.html)**